 I find that all types of focal lengths can prove useful when photographing intricate details in such an open, vast expanse.
 Even if you already feel like you have a style and a favorite lens, don’t leave home that other telephoto or wide lens.
 You’ll be surprised at just how many opportunities present themselves, from 14mm to 200mm!

-Lastly, one of my best tips to photographers when photographing something so unique and impressive is to take it slow.
+Lastly, one of my best tips to photographers when photographing Death Valley flowers is to take it slow.
 Check your focus, check all your camera settings actually.
 Murphy’s law of photography states that the more exciting a scene is, the more you’re likely to accidentally bump your camera from RAW to JPG while driving from spot to spot, or leave your ISO at 3200 instead of 100 when shooting a sunrise, or to just plain not bother checking focus on that one “trophy” shot that you can’t stop thinking about on your drive home.
 Save yourself from any “D’oh!” moments when you get home and load your images onto your computer!

 Be Courteous To Other Photographers